Group of women sitting at an outdoor table and looking at a laptop

 Timeline

-Over the course of five months — February to June of 2023 — you will take four online courses, join group discussions, and join virtual gatherings to develop, launch, and evaluate custom impact frameworks for your digital initiatives.
+Over the course of five months — February to June of 2024 — you will take a minimum of five classes, join group discussions, and join virtual gatherings to develop, launch, and evaluate custom impact frameworks for your digital initiatives.

 Here is a month-by-month breakdown of the program: